zpg6/pingg/README.md

 ## Creating a Playground

 To play around with some Angular on the side before getting into this repository's project files, it would be helpful to check out [Using Angular in Visual Studio Code](https://code.visualstudio.com/docs/nodejs/angular-tutorial).
-Be sure to use Typescript (not Javascript) and CSS (not SASS, SCSS, or )
+Be sure to use **Typescript** and **CSS**.

 ## Run the Development Server